 Disabilities that Qualify for Disablity BenefitsThere are many ways that a person can become injured or sick enough to lose the ability to work.
 The Social Security Administration has a list of ailments that qualify a person for disability benefits, including:

 There are many ailments included in the "Blue Book," but yours doesn't have to be listed in order to qualify.
 If you can demonstrate that your unlisted disorder keeps you from working and earning enough income for yourself or your family, you can apply for benefits.

-The Coye Law Disability Center helps claimants appeal their denied disability claims.
-After you've made an initial application and received an unfavorable decision, call our offices to set up a free consultation with an accomplished attorney.
+Coye Law Firm helps claimants appeal their denied disability claims.
+After you've made an initial application and received an unfavorable decision, call us today at (407) 648-4940 to set up a free consultation with your disability team.

 Your Attorney: Marchella McGinnis was born in Hillsboro, Ohio and graduated from Ohio State University with a BA in Political Science.
 She moved to Florida in 2014, graduated from Barry School of Law in May 2016 and passed the Florida Bar shortly thereafter.
 Marchella is an expert in Social Security and Veteran Affairs cases.

 She is also assisting the Family Law department by handling some adoption cases.
 Marchella has a passion for helping families and children in foster care.
 She currently serves as a Guardian Ad Litem in Osceola County and Orange County.
 In her free time, Marchella enjoys hiking and other outdoor adventures.
 She has two Siberian huskies, Apollo and Alaska; four cats, Amelia, Schrodinger, Sasha, and Rogue; and one rabbit, DarkFire.